Take Me Home, Country Roads: Reception in West Virginia

 "Take Me Home, Country Roads" received an enthusiastic response from West Virginians.
 On November 1, 2017, the West Virginia Tourism Office announced it had obtained the rights to use "Take Me Home, Country Roads" in its marketing efforts.
-Country Roads' has become synonymous with West Virginia all over the world", said West Virginia Tourism Commissioner Chelsea Ruby.
-"It highlights everything we love about our state: scenic beauty, majestic mountains, a timeless way of life, and most of all, the warmth of a place that feels like home whether you've lived here forever or are just coming to visit."
+West Virginia Tourism Commissioner Chelsea Ruby stated: Country Roads' has become synonymous with West Virginia all over the world.
+It highlights everything we love about our state: scenic beauty, majestic mountains, a timeless way of life, and most of all, the warmth of a place that feels like home whether you've lived here forever or are just coming to visit."
 The opening phrase of the song, "Almost heaven", became a primary tourism office slogan.

 The song is the theme song of West Virginia University, and it has been performed during every home football pregame show since 1972.
 The song is also played after every home victory and fans are encouraged to stay in the stands and sing along with the team.
 It is also played for other athletic events and university functions.
-On September 6, 1980, at the invitation of West Virginia Governor Jay Rockefeller, songwriters Danoff, Nivert, and Denver performed the song during pregame festivities to a sold-out crowd of Mountaineer fans.
-This performance marked the dedication of the current West Virginia University Mountaineer Field and the first game for head coach Don Nehlen.
+On September 6, 1980, at the invitation of West Virginia Governor Jay Rockefeller, songwriters Danoff, Nivert, and Denver performed the song during pregame festivities to a sold-out crowd at the opening of Mountaineer Field.

 The popularity of the song inspired resolutions in the West Virginia Legislature to adopt "Take Me Home, Country Roads" as an official state song.
 On March 7, 2014, the West Virginia Legislature approved a resolution to make "Take Me Home, Country Roads" an official state song of West Virginia, alongside three other pieces: "West Virginia Hills", "This Is My West Virginia", and "West Virginia, My Home Sweet Home".
 The next day, governor Earl Ray Tomblin signed the resolution into law.

 The song was played at the funeral for West Virginia Senator Robert Byrd at the state capitol in Charleston, West Virginia, on July 2, 2010.